maciejskorski/software_engineering/_sources/sample_projects.md

 # Sample Projects

-* Good Cookiecutter template for Java: templates for Java are very poor, see https://cookiecutter.readthedocs.io/en/1.7.0/README.html#java
+* Good Cookiecutter template for Java: templates for Java are very poor, [see the list](https://cookiecutter.readthedocs.io/en/1.7.0/README.html#java)